HohlbeinLab/AnalyseDirectionality/README.md

 This package encompasses both the ImageJ plugin RFT, and the scripts used to further process the data.

+## ImageJ

+Please download the latest version of ImageJ from https://imagej.net/software/fiji/downloads This software does not work with ImageJ versions older than 1.54.

 ## Installation

 This plugin has a ImageJ (Java) and Python part.
 The ImageJ plugin is easily configured to run the full stack, but either part can be used seperately.